4th Indiana Volunteer Cavalry Regiment: Service

 The 77th Indiana Infantry Regiment was organized in Indianapolis on August 22, 1862, with Isaac P. Gray elected as the regiment's Colonel.
 While organizinbg, it was redesignated the 4th Indiana Volunteer Cavalry and Like other volunbteer cavalry regiments of 1862, it was recruited as a twelve company regiment organized into three battalions as opposed to troops and squadrons of U.S. regular cavalry..
 The first two battalions, each with its own commander.
 Major John A. Platter along with 4 companies were sent to Henderson, Kentucky, while the remaining companies were sent to the interior of Kentucky under Colonel Gray.
 For much of its early history the regiment served as reconnaissance against John Hunt Morgan who still threatened Kentucky with many bushwhacker and guerrilla warfare attacks.
 Platter's battalion engaged with Confederate troops in a skirmish near Madisonville, Kentucky on August 26, 1862, and again at Mount Washington, Kentucky on October 1, 1862.
 On October 5, 1862, Platter's battalion again engaged with Confederate troops at Madisonville.
 In the Spring of 1863 Platter's battalion joined the rest of the regiment, excluding Company C which was detached to the Western Theater.
 During the Confederate Heartland Offensive the regiment fought at the Battle of Munfordville and again at Battle of Stones River.
 The regiment later joined General William Rosecrans during the Tullahoma campaign and the Chattanooga campaign and participated in the Battle of Chickamauga.
 During the winter of 1863-1864 the regiment took part in the Battle of Mossy Creek where the regiment was lauded for its participation by divisional commanders.
 Remaining in Col Daniel M. Ray's 2nd Brigade in Col Edward M. McCook's 1st Division in Brig.
-Gen. Robert B. Mitchell's Cavalry Corps afdter the retreat to Chattanooga, it fought at Fayetteville, TN, during the lifting of the siege.
+Gen. Robert B. Mitchell's Cavalry Corps after the retreat to Chattanooga, it fought at Fayetteville, TN, during the lifting of the siege.